How to Study French Every Day

 expression.

-Use French with real people
+Use your French with real people

 Conversation is where fluency becomes visible.